 There are many ways to think of how to employ a methodology and many points along a project at which to choose different methods to get different kind of work done.
 There are also different kinds of project methods in use depending upon your country of origin.
 In the U.K., the majority of project professionals adhere to a PRINCE2 methodology, an acronym for PRojects IN Controlled Environments, which addresses the larger questions of cost, time, resources, etc. Whereas in the U.S., a number of certified project managers follow the Project Management Institute’s PMBOK Guide for formal project management practice.
 It’s a book that collects the processes used in classic project management, with fundamental practices needed to achieve organizational results.

-On a more tactical level, in both of those methodologies, the projects tend to adhere to the Waterfall method of planning project schedules according to a fixed, cascading plan.
+On a more tactical level, in both of those methodologies, the projects tend to adhere to the Waterfall method of planning project schedules according to a fixed, cascading plan; although their processes can be applied to any product development method or model.
 It is a classic model, one in which the executives and stakeholders on the project will want to see fixed costs and schedules, typically used for large infrastructure projects such as bridges, tunnels, construction and manufacturing.

 Even with traditional, “macro” project management practices there is value in a hybrid approach (see below), what is termed a “micro-management” view that can boost results.
 It’s been suggested merging methodologies such as Scrum or Kanban, which break down a schedule of activities from the management view into smaller tasks that can be visualized to augment different views for team members.

-It’s very important to be ‘fluent’ in more than one project management ‘language’ the more you learn, the better equipped you are to tame wild projects that cross our desks every day.
+It’s very important to be ‘fluent’ in more than one product development ‘language’ the more you learn, the better equipped you are to tame wild projects that cross our desks every day.
 Hybrid methodologies are tools that you can use to address aspects of your projects.
 The more you know, the bigger the toolkit and the more options you have to tackle the job.